Top of main content

 In the cooler months, you could cycle or walk, instead of taking the car.
 When it's warmer, consider taking the metro or car-pooling for the school run or commute to work.

-If the distance is too far to cycle, an electric scooter is another option to reduce your carbon footprint.
+If the distance is too far to cycle, an electric scooter is another option to help minimise your environmental impact.

 Flying makes up a substantial amount of our carbon footprint; taking trips that don’t require a plane journey can significantly reduce your overall impact.